LOVE-DOCTOR/love-doctor/README.md

    Visit my repository to see my past projects

 ## 📋 Goals
-1. Learn to use Django
+1. Learn Django
 2. Level up my skills in python from intermediate to advanced
+3. Acquire software engineering skills with Data Structures and Algorithms

 ## 😄 Core Interests
 1. Natural Language Processing